chinootes/cs/notes/lang.java.lib.classes.system.md

 ## Methods

-All methods in System class are [[paradigm.oo.components.types.static]].
+All methods in System class are [[paradigm.oo.components.modifiers.static]].